top of page

 1/4 cup brandy

-Rub the chicken with the salt, pepper and paprika and brush with olive oil lightly.
-Arrange in a single layer in an oiled pyrex dish and bake for 30 minutes till the chicken is cooked and tender.
+Rub the chicken with salt, pepper, and paprika, and brush it lightly with olive oil.
+Arrange the chicken in a single layer in an oiled Pyrex dish and bake for 30 minutes, or until the chicken is cooked and tender.
 Make sure the tops of the chicken do not char too much.

 While the chicken is cooking, heat the oil in a deep dish on medium-low heat.
-Add the onions and sauté till the onions are a light golden, about 4-5 minutes.
+Add the onions and sauté until they are a light golden brown, about 4-5 minutes.
 Add the ham and cook till the ham has rendered its fat and is browned.

-Add the red and green peppers and cook till the peppers are cooked through and soft, about 10 more minutes.
-Add the garlic and sauté for 5 more minutes.
-Add the tomatoes, wine and stock/water and bring to a simmer with the lid on.
-Cook on medium heat till the tomatoes are broken down and you have a wonderful sauce, 12-15 minutes.
-Season with salt and pepper and taste.
+Add the red and green peppers and cook until they are cooked through and soft, about 10 more minutes.
+Add the garlic and sauté for an additional 5 minutes.
+Add the tomatoes, wine, and stock or water, and bring to a simmer with the lid on.
+Cook on medium heat until the tomatoes are broken down and you have a wonderful sauce, 12-15 minutes.
+Season with salt and pepper, then taste.
 Adjust seasonings.
-You want a sauce that is the consistency of thin cream, if it is too thick adjust with water or stock as needed.
+You want a sauce with the consistency of thin cream; if it is too thick, adjust it with water or stock as needed.

-When the chicken is cooked, remove from the oven.
-Pour the brandy over the chicken and carefully light the dish on fire with a match.
-Stand back and be very careful, the alcohol will burst into flame, The dish will burn till the alcohols are consumed by the fire and the flames will completely subside.
+When the chicken is cooked, please remove it from the oven.
+Pour the brandy over the chicken and carefully ignite the dish with a match.
+Stand back and be very careful, the alcohol will burst into flame.
+The dish will burn till the alcohol is consumed by the fire, and the flames will completely subside.

 Pour the sauce over the chicken and bake again for 15-20 minutes till the chicken is bubbling in the sauce.
 Cook till the sauce is thickened.
-Remove from the oven and allow the chicken to cool and absorb the flavors for 5 minutes.
+Remove the chicken from the oven and allow it to cool and absorb the flavours for 5 minutes.

 Serve in the same dish or on a platter with some sourdough bread or other bread to sop up the sauce.